Minimum-gain Pole Placement with Sparse Static Feedback: Solution algorithms

 \end{lemma} \begin{proof} Any feedback $f$ which satisfies the sparsity constraint \eqref{eq:spar_const} can be written as $f = P_{\F}f_{ns}$ where $f_{ns}\in\mathbb{R}^{mn}$ is a non-sparse vector\footnote{Since $f$ satisfies \eqref{eq:spar_const_vec}, it can also be characterized as $f = (I_{mn}-Q^{+}Q)f_{ns}$, and thus $P_{\F} =I_{mn}-Q^{+}Q$.}.
 Vectorizing \eqref{eq:eigv_assgn} using \ref{prop:vec1} and \ref{prop:vec2}, and substituting $f = P_{\F}f_{ns}$, we get

 from which \eqref{eq:spEAP_cond1} and \eqref{eq:sp_feedback_set} follow. \end{proof}

-Based on Lemma \ref{lem:fx_exist_cond}, we develop a heuristic iterative algorithm to obtain a sparse solution to the EAP.
+Based on Lemma \ref{lem:fx_exist_cond}, we develop a heuristic algorithm for a sparse solution to the EAP.
 The algorithm starts with a non-sparse EAP solution $(F_0,X_0)$ that does not satisfy \eqref{eq:spar_const} and \eqref{eq:spEAP_cond1}.
 Then, it takes repeated projections of $\tilde{a}(x)$ on $\mathcal{R}(\tilde{B}(X))$ to update $X$ and $F$, until a sparse solution is obtained.